 Even in homes that are financially weathering this storm, children are spending more time online than ever before, which again puts them at risk.
 Online grooming can happen even when a child is at home with their family, presumably safe behind closed doors.

 Combine the increased screen time with global instability and predators on the prowl and we may have another kind of pandemic on our hands.

 A dramatic increase in reports

-That demand seems to have boomed in the past three months.
-Across the world as countries have shut schools and locked down cities, child sexual predators have been chatting on dark web forums about how they now have more opportunities to contact children remotely and more time to dedicate to abuse.
+That demand seems to have boomed in the last few months, since COVID hit.
+Across the world, when countries shut schools and locked down cities, child sexual predators have been chatted on dark web forums about how they now have more opportunities to contact children remotely and more time to dedicate to abuse.